Health and Wellness

 Campus Wide Initiatives

-• "Eat Smart, Move More, Weight Less" was developed by professionals from North Carolina
+• "Eat Smart, Move More, Weigh Less" was developed by professionals

 ♦ On campus Class Overview: Health has arrived.
 Healthy weight loss classes begin in January.